 Some families are able to get through a Compulsive Gambling addiction together and grow stronger from it, but for the most part, most relationships do not survive a gambling addiction.
-At The Florida House Experience, we strive to give every patient the opportunity for a better life, not just for themselves, but for their families as well.
+At FHE Health, we strive to give every patient the opportunity for a better life, not just for themselves, but for their families as well.
 Our medically integrated programs, which include family therapy sessions, will help both you and your family members to identify core issues and internal characteristics that produce negative circumstances that lead to your gambling addiction.